-The Illumina HiSeq 2000 and 2500 are advanced DNA sequencing machines that have been replaced by a new generation.
+The Illumina HiSeq 2000 and 2500 are advanced DNA sequencers that have been replaced by a new generation.
 Institutes and companies around the world are getting rid of them, they are now available for a fraction of the original cost and can even be obtained for free.

 Urs Gaudenz managed to get a hold of a machine and document large parts of the hardware and the internal communication protocol in detail on the Hackteria Wiki.